andy814/andy814.github.io/index.md

 **English:** TOEFL iBT, 106 / TOEIC, 910 <br/>
 **Chinese:** Native <br/>
 **Japanese:** JLPT, N1 <br/>

-### Skills
-- A good command of popular programming languages (C/C++, Java and Python)
-- Skills and experience in website development (HTML/CSS/JS, Apache, MySQL, PHP)
-- Familiar with deep learning toolkits and libraries such as Keras and Scikit-learn
-- Elementary knowledge and basic skills in computer vision and machine learning
-- LaTeX for academic writing and text formatting

 ### Honors and Awards
 - Best Presentation Team in Spring 2020 Deep Learning Workshop (2020.2)